Coronavirus digest: G7 set to pledge 1 billion vaccine doses | DW | 11.06.2021

 A hotel used by members of the German delegation to the G7 summit in England has temporarily shut down after two staff members tested positive for COVID-19, British media reported.

-Meanwhile, Germany has removed some regions, including the US, Canada, Switzerland and Austria from its coronavirus travel risk list.
+Meanwhile, Germany has removed some regions, including the US, Canada and Austria from its coronavirus travel risk list.

 New coronavirus cases continue to fall sharply inGermany.The Robert Koch Institute for infectious disease control and prevention has reported 2,440 new infections and 102 deaths in the past 24 hours.